The housing market is hot with properties going for MORE than the asking price across the country- but are things about to cool down?

 Experts Predict This For The Housing Market In 2022

 Experts make various predictions for the housing market in 2022:

 Some experts have stated that the market will only continue to rise.

 Some experts hypothesize that the housing market will remain stable for a while, yet others think that there will be some cooldown on the growth rate.

 However, many experts don’t see there being a huge dip in the housing market.
-Even if the market cools, it won’t cool to the point where it creates an economic crisis.
+So even if the market cools, it won’t cool to the point where it creates an economic crisis.

-My Thoughts: There isn’t a clear consensus as to where the market is going.
+My Thoughts: There isn’t a clear consensus about where the market is going.

 While this might not be the clarity that my readers are looking for, one cannot simply give a straight answer when there is none.
 However, most experts agree that buying a home right now is a pretty stable investment as even if prices drop slightly in some real estate markets, they will likely not fall to the point where it creates an economic crisis.

 Experts are not 100% as to where the real estate market is going.
-If you are looking into purchasing a home, please consider the pros and cons before making an educated and thought-out decision.
+So, if you are looking into purchasing a home, please consider the pros and cons before making an educated and thought-out decision.